d12frosted/elpa-mirror/gnu/consult-readme.txt

    :end:
   #+cindex: multiple sources

-  Consult allows combining multiple synchronous candidate sources.
+  Multiple synchronous candidate sources can be combined.
 This feature is used by the =consult-buffer= command to present buffer-like candidates in a single menu for quick access.
 By default =consult-buffer= includes buffers, bookmarks, recent files and project-specific buffers and files.
 It is possible